-In order to meet the requirements of federal and state accessibility policy, the undersigned being first duly sworn on oath do certify to the Georgia Department of Community Affairs (DCA)/Georgia Housing and Finance Authority (GHFA) that the below referenced project was constructed in compliance with all federal and state housing accessibility requirements applicable to the project as agreed to under the Owner's Statement of Accessibility Compliance.
+In order to meet the requirements of federal and state accessibility policy, the undersigned being first duly sworn on oath do certify to the Georgia Department of Community Affairs (DCA) that the below referenced project was constructed in compliance with all federal and state housing accessibility requirements applicable to the project as agreed to under the "Owner's Statement of Accessibility Compliance".
 The undersigned verifies the documentation and completion of all outstanding accessibility discrepancies.

-Company Name
+Company Name Phone

-Authorized Consultant-Printed Name and d Title
+Authorized Consultant Printed Name and Title Email

-Authorized Consultant Signature Date Signed
+Authorized Consultant Signature Date Signed Date

 Project Address:

 Project Name:

 Project Number:

 Applicable QAP:

-Appendix I
+Appendix "I"